mpv-player/mpv/DOCS/man/en/options.rst

     Specify the position of subtitles on the screen.
 The value is the vertical position of the subtitle in % of the screen height.

+    *NOTE*: this affects ASS subtitles as well, and may lead to incorrect subtitle rendering.
+Use with care, or use ``--sub-text-margin-y`` instead.

 --sub-scale=<0-100>
     Factor for the text subtitle font size (default: 1).

+    *NOTE*: this affects ASS subtitles as well, and may lead to incorrect subtitle rendering.
+Use with care, or use ``--sub-text-font-size`` instead.

 --sws=<n>
     Specify the software scaler algorithm to be used with ``--vf=scale``.
 This